projectcalico/calico/master/getting-started/bare-metal/bare-metal-install.md

 > covered here.
 >

-However, since the bundle doesn't take part in the distribution's package management, the dependencies that it does have must be installed manually.

 ## Prerequisites

-The bundle has the following pre-requisites:
+Felix has the following pre-requisites:

 -   For IPv4 support, Linux kernel v2.6.32 is required.
 We have tested against v2.6.32-573+.
 Note: if you intend to run containers, Docker